Anuradha-Agrawal-07/Movie-recom/README.md

 ---

-## 🚀 How It Works

-1. **User inputs(or chooses from dropdown menu) a movie title**
-2. System finds the movie and fetches its metadata
-3. Similar movies are recommended based on cosine similarity
-4. The app displays similar movie dataset in a clean interface
-5. Apply filters on the recommended movies and get filtered content

----

 ## 📌 Note

 The source code is **not included** in this public repository.
 The live version is accessible for demonstration and testing purposes.